AudiencePlayer/audienceplayer-api-client-php/README.md

 # AudiencePlayer API client for PHP

 ## Introduction
-This package contains the AudiencePlayer API-client for PHP and facilitates
+This package contains the AudiencePlayer API-client for PHP and facilitates:
-* API-integration with your own administration and/or back office
+* API-integration with your own administration and/or back office.
-* Custom frontend application development
+* Custom frontend application development.

 Though not strictly necessary, a pre-existing [AudiencePlayer account](https://www.audienceplayer.com/contact) with issued OAuth2 client credentials is the main use case for which this package is optimised.